MY JOURNEY WITH THE KISWAHILI LANGUAGE.

 - The language originates from East African countries mainly due to the trade that took place between the Arabic nations, Coastal Africans, and the Europeans.

-- It is a national language in Kenya, Tanzania, Democratic Republic of Congo, and Uganda.
+5. It is a national language in Kenya, Tanzania, the Democratic Republic of Congo, and Uganda.

-- The language has dynamics which include the following:
+6. The language has dynamics that include the following: